rganzi/RepData_PeerAssessement1/PA1_template.md

 ![plot of chunk ts.dlist](./PA1_template_files/figure-html/ts.dlist.png)

 The initial peak is greater on weekdays than weekends, as is the activity leading up to this peak.
-The weekend plot shows greater activity (in the form of more medium-sized peaks) throughout the day, and the weekend activity settles to low levels at a later interval than the weekday activity.
+The weekend plot shows greater step activity throughout the day, with more medium-sized peaks.
+In addition, the weekend activity settles to low levels at a later interval than does the weekday activity.